05/05/2013 AT 10:00 AM ET

 Paul says he had to change his whole idea of what Jason’s future would hold.
 “You have these things [that you think about]: ‘He’ll eventually get married.’
 ‘He’s waiting for the end of his career to do that,’ ” Paul says.
 “And you just expect that that’s going to happen.
 ‘He’ll have children,’ and whatever it might be.
 And then … you change from that.”

-Collins himself, who said “”a since he came out, will also speak to Oprah during the special, airing Sunday at 7:30 p.m.
+Collins himself, who said “a huge weight has been lifted” since he came out, will also speak to Oprah during the special, airing Sunday at 7:30 p.m.
 ET/PT.

 Other guests will include his twin brother Jarron Collins, sister-in-law Elsa Collins, and the first family member he came out to, his aunt Teri Jackson.